abdullahmAI/Fine-Tuned-CycleGAN-for-Echocardiography-Enhancement/README.md

 Results
 The fine-tuned model effectively reduced noise while preserving key diagnostic features in the echo images, leading to clearer and more useful visualizations.

-Training continued until enhanced echo outputs showed significant noise reduction and improved visual clarity.

-Post-Processing:

-Once the model produced enhanced frames:

-Each set of frames was converted back to a video.

-Final videos were rendered at 50 FPS for consistency.

-Output:

-Enhanced echo frames (.png)

-Generated echo videos (.mp4) at 50 FPS

-Results:

-The model demonstrated strong denoising capabilities while retaining key diagnostic structures in the echo images, supporting improved visualization for clinical or research purposes.